This is the first part of series of posts related with Windows Azure Pack (WAP) and VMM Clouds.

 - Certificates: self-signed (wizard creates one automatically) or obtained SSL-certificate (recommended for production)

-Here is the script for installation all requirements (don’t forget to install VMM console manually)
+Here is the script for installation all requirements (don’t forget to install VMM console manually).
+Works for SPF 2016 as well.

 Mount ISO with Orchestrator and run SetupOrchestrator.exe and click on “Service Provider Foundation”